emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Marksman Abilities__
 * Combat Abilities:
+  * __Armor Penetrating Rounds:__ Your shots now pass through up to 1 foot of stone and are unaffected by armor.
   * __Savage Critical:__ On a critical hit, do an additional dice of damage.
-  * __Reduced Critical:__ You perform a critical hit if you roll one less than your die's number of sides.
+  * __Reduced Critical:__ Decrease your critical hit target by 1.

 __Level 10 Gunslinger__